Professor Uri Sivan

-Professor at Faculty of Medicine
+Professor at the Faculty of Physics

-|Presidential Review||Biography||Selected publications||President’s Report||Former presidents||Contact Us|
+|From the President||Biography||Selected publications||President’s Report||Former presidents||Contact Us|

 Prof. Sivan, married to Yael, a father of three and a grandfather of five was born in Haifa, Israel.
 He earned a BSc in Physics and Mathematics and MSc both (cum laude), and PhD in Physics, (summa cum laude), from Tel Aviv University.